activefrequency/pyavatax/docs/basics.rst

     import pyavatax
     api = pyavatax.API(YOUR_ACCOUNT_NUMBER, YOUR_LICENSE_NUMBER, YOUR_COMPANY_CODE, live=True/False)

 Once you have an account with AvaTax their dashboard page contains the account number and license number.
 You can choose a meaningful company code.
+When live is `False`, the request will be sent to Avalara's test environment.
+When it is is `True` it will be sent to the production environment.

 Creating a Document From Data